-Cataract Surgery today is almost always an out-patient day surgery procedure.
+Cataract Surgery today is an out-patient day surgery procedure.
 Over half of the surgeons in the United States perform cataract surgery in an ambulatory surgery setting.
-Drs.
-Aswad and Gillies perform most of their cataract surgeries at Surgisite Boston located in Waltham MA.
-It is accessible from major highways.
+The surgeons of Dedham Ophthalmic Consultants and Lexington Eye Associates perform most of their cataract surgeries at Surgisite Boston located in Waltham MA.

-A light meal may be eaten on the morning of surgery.
+Prior to your scheduled outpatient cataract procedure, a light meal may be eaten on the morning of surgery.
+Whereas a light sedative is required, and your vision will be blurry for a few hours following your procedure, patients are required to have transportation to and from Surgisite.
 Patients are also asked not to wear eye make-up on the day of surgery.
 Your Primary Care physician will inform you regarding medications on the day of surgery.

 The procedure known as phacoemulsification is performed under a light sedative and local anesthesia.
 The natural lens is removed and replaced with an intraocular lens implant.
 Recent developments include multifocal implants and implants to correct astigmatism which will allow you to be less dependent on eyeglasses.